gekkedev/SteamSupportInfoLeaker/README.md

 # SteamSupportInfoLeaker
 Adds Steam game support info to store pages.
 More specifically, support website and mail address of the publisher are being shown.
+It makes GMail sending buttons on store pages appear in order to file complaints or bug reports way faster.

 ## Usage
 1. Go to the [Steam store](http://store.steampowered.com).